The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: The simulation

 so that on average $M_{\rm sf} = \dot{\rho}_\star \Delta x^3 \Delta t = \epsilon_{\star} \rho_{\rm gas} \Delta x^3 \Delta t/t_{\rm ff}$ of gas is converted into star particles during one timestep $\Delta t$, where $G$ is the gravitational constant, $\epsilon_{\star}$ is the local star formation efficiency per free-fall time and $t_{\rm ff} = \sqrt{3\pi / 32 G \rho_{\rm gas}}$ is the gas free-fall time.

-One key difference between the method we use here, as already discussed e.g. in \citealt{Trebitsch2017} or \citealt{Kimm2017}, and the traditional approach used e.g. in \hagn is that the star formation efficiency $\epsilon_{\star}$ is a local parameter, rather than a constant, and depends on the local gas density $\rho_{\rm gas}$, sound speed $c_{\rm s}$, and turbulent velocity $\sigma_{\rm gas}$.
-Here, we approximate $\sigma_{\rm gas}$ by taking the velocity differences between the host cell and its immediate neighbours.
+One key difference between the method we use here, as already discussed for example in \citealt{Trebitsch2017} or \citealt{Kimm2017}, and the traditional approach used for instance in \hagn is that the star formation efficiency $\epsilon_{\star}$ is a local parameter, rather than a constant, and depends on the local gas density $\rho_{\rm gas}$, sound speed $c_{\rm s}$, and turbulent velocity $\sigma_{\rm gas}$.
+Here, we approximated $\sigma_{\rm gas}$ by taking the velocity differences between the host cell and its immediate neighbours.
 The analytic expression for $\epsilon_{\star}(\rho_{\rm gas}, c_s, \sigma_{\rm gas})$ follows the `multi-ff PN' model of \citet{Federrath2012, Padoan2011}:

 for $\mathcal{M} \geq 2$ and $0$ otherwise, and where $\sigma_s = \sigma_s(\sigma_{\rm gas}, c_{\rm s})$ characterizes the turbulent density fluctuations, $s_{\rm crit} = \mathrm{ln}(\rho_{\rm gas, crit}/\rho_{\rm gas})$ is the critical density above which the gas will be accreted onto stars, and $\rho_{\rm gas, crit} \propto (\sigma_{\rm gas}^2 + c_{\rm s}^2) \sigma_{\rm gas}^2/c_{\rm s}^2$.
-In practice, this means that $\epsilon_\star$ increases with $\sigma_{\rm gas}$ and when the virial parameter decreases.
+In practice, this means that $\epsilon_\star$ increases with $\sigma_{\rm gas}$, and when the virial parameter decreases.

 The actual number $N$ of particles formed in one cell in one timestep $\Delta t$ is drawn from a Poisson distribution $P(N) = (\lambda^N/N!) \exp(-\lambda)$ of parameter $\lambda = M_{\rm sf} / m_\star$ \citep[see][for details]{Rasera2006}.
 Additionally, for numerical stability, we limit the number of star particles formed in one timestep so that the amount of gas removed from a cell is capped at $90\%$ of the gas mass in that cell.